arsaborrido-dev/ssis-dataflow-transformations/README.md

 2. Update connection strings to point to your SQL Server instance.
 3. Execute the stored procedures in `/src/sql`.
        -> Create_Table_Script.sql
+4. Use the SampleCSVData.csv file located in /data as your dataset.

 ## Sanitization Notice
 All connection strings, credentials, and related info have been removed.